 An acid wash is not recommended on a swimming pool that already has a deteriorated finish, one that has holes in it where you can see the concrete beneath.
 Some times the pool stains are so deep that they don’t go away completely even with an acid wash.
 In that case an acid wash would only be a waste of money that you can invest a pool refinish.
 Your pool maintenance company or pool service guy should be able to tell you what is the best recommendation for your pool: an acid wash or a pool refinish.

-Give us a call if you want an opinion on what is the best option for your pool.
+Give us a call or contact us here if you want an opinion on what is the best option for your pool.
 Remember that we offer pool service in Miami Dade County, including Coral Gables and Miami Beach, among other cities.